Avoid these email marketing mistakes to grow a healthy email list, build better relationships with subscribers, and avoid spam complaints.

-Never buy an email list even if it’s a double opt-in email list.
+Think twice about buying an email list, even if it’s a double opt-in email list.
 The subscribers on those lists don’t know you, they don’t know your business, they don’t care about you, and they have no idea why you would be contacting them.

-Because they didn’t give you direct permission to enter their inbox, buying and emailing a cold list can result in hoards of spam complaints and angry subscribers, which can cause long-term damage to your brand.
-Plus, more and more people are calling spammers out publicly on social media sites — and that’s a public relations headache you don’t need.
+Because no one on a bought email list gave you direct permission to enter their inbox, sending emails to people on the list can result in hoards of spam complaints and angry subscribers, which can cause long-term damage to your brand name, your domain name, and your sender reputation.
+Plus, more and more people are calling spammers out publicly on social media sites, and that’s a public relations headache you just don’t need.